ChaseMilligan/Stickyickistan/content/Encounters/Single Encounter Bounties.md

 They will be greeted out front of the manor of [[House Varkos]] by [[Sir Davrik Varkos]] who has their reward.
 #### Dead Captain

 If the squad kills the captain they must bring something valuable of his back to [[House Varkos]] to prove he is in fact dead.
-This could be literally his head, the head of his sahuagin wife Helka, the captain's necklace, or his sword.
+This could be literally his head, the head of his sahuagin wife Zyssara Bloodtide, the captain's necklace, or his sword.
 If they come up with something more creative go with that.
 #### Alive Captain

 If the squad somehow manages to capture the captain alive, and return him to [[House Varkos]], some noble guards will take him away, and [[Sir Davrik Varkos]] will hand them 500gp, and ask them for a moment to fetch the rest since they brought him in alive.